 Note: Be sure when you apply to request your information be sent privately.
 We recently found out, due to the high volumes of visas applicants, immigration typically groups applicants together on the same approval letter (up to ten different names).
 If you want to keep you information private (i.e. passport number) you can ask Vietnam-Visa.com to send your approval letter seperate.

 Once you're ready to apply, simply follow the directions below:

 - Fill out your information on Vietnam-Visa.com, pay the service fee and submit your application.
 Make sure to include arrival airport, processing time, and length of stay (1 month or 3 months).

 - Once your application is processed, check your email, verify all the information is correct on the approval letter and PRINT out your approval letter.

 - Fly to Vietnam

-- Go to the Immigration Counter with your passport, approval letter and stamping fee ($25 USD cash for a single entry visa, $50 USD cash for a multiple entry visa, $135 USD cash for US citizens).
+- Go to the Immigration Counter with your passport, approval letter and stamping fee ($25 USD cash for a single entry visa or $50 USD cash for a multiple entry visa).

 - Wait for immigration to call your name, receive your passport with visa stamped inside, and welcome to Vietnam!